openforis/sepal-doc/docs/source/cli/ofgt.rst

 Open Foris Geospatial Toolkit
 =============================

-OFGT - Open Foris Geospatial Toolkit is a a collection of prototype command- line utilities for processing of geographical data.
+OFGT - Open Foris Geospatial Toolkit is a a collection of prototype command-line utilities for processing of geographical data.
 The tools can be divided into stand-alone programs and scripts and they have been tested mainly in Ubuntu Linux environment although can be used with other linux distros, Mac OS, and MS Windows (Cywgin) as well.
 Most of the stand-alone programs use GDAL libraries and many of the scripts rely heavily on GDAL command-line utilities.

 The OFGT project started under the Open Foris Initiative to develop, share and support software tools and methods for multi-purpose forest assessment, monitoring and reporting http://openforis.org.
 The Initiative develops and supports innovative, easy-to-use tools needed to produce reliable, timely information on the state of forest resources and their uses.
 The command-line tools aim to simplify the complex process of transforming raw satellite imagery for automatic image processing to produce valuable information.
 These tools contain radiometric harmonization, image segmentation and image arithmetic, as well as image statistics, feature extraction and other image processing analysis.